acli/stupidweasel/README.md

     mailq

 Note that the Outbox also contains mails that have been queued using Evolution’s offline mode.
+The listing will make it clear which mails have been put into the Outbox by Evolution itself.

 You can show a more detailed version of the listing by including the `-v` (or `--verbose`) option.
 In the example installation, that would be